dltHub

 With hierarchical data, it’s often helpful to let parent tables evolve while keeping nested tables intact for hygiene.

-For example, parent objects can evolve as needed, but nested fields like transaction amounts are typically contract-bound and should remain consistent.
+With nested type hints applied, parent objects can evolve over time, while contract-critical fields like transaction amounts remain consistent.

 @dlt.resource(